CSK Auto

 CSK Auto, Inc. was a specialty retailer of automotive parts and accessories in the western United States.
 CSK Auto became a publicly traded company in March 1998, headquartered in Phoenix, Arizona, and grew through a combination of acquisitions and organic growth.
 It was acquired in 2008 by O'Reilly Automotive.
+The company took its name from the initials of its three auto parts chains, Checker Auto Parts, Kragen Auto Parts, and Schuck's Auto Supply.

 Operations

-As of January 29, 2006, CSK operated 1,273 stores in 22 states spanning from Hawaii to Ohio, with principal concentration of stores in the Western United States.
+On January 29, 2006, CSK had operated 1,273 stores in 22 states spanning from Hawaii to Ohio, with principal concentration of stores in the Western United States.
 CSK operated its stores under four brand names: